Caduceus

 finalize-deposit.
 The ledger flips to

-FINALIZED and DPTF-BTC mints to the
+FINALIZED and the per-source

 recipient, minus the 1‰ bridge fee.
 If the on-chain deposit